-Threatened, Endangered, or Special Concern Species.
 Under all alternatives if disease substantially reduced the number of elk and bison, then wolves, grizzly bears, and bald eagles could be positively affected in the short term due to an increase in carcasses, but over the long term their prey base and scavenging opportunities would be reduced.

-Under Alternatives 1 and 5 impacts on wolves, grizzly bears, and bald eagles on the refuge and in the park would be similar to baseline conditions.
-Under Alternative 1 species could benefit due to natural mortality of a growing number of bison.
-Under Alternative 5 scavenging wolves, grizzly bears, and bald eagles would greatly benefit in the short term from gut piles left by hunters as bison numbers were reduced from 800-1,000 animals to about 400.
-This situation could also increase conflict between grizzly bears and humans and lead to greater grizzly bear mortality.
-In the long term benefits would be reduced because fewer animals would be killed.
+Under Alternative 1 impacts on wolves, grizzly bears, and bald eagles on the refuge and in the park would be similar to baseline conditions, and species could benefit due to natural mortality of a growing number of bison.
+Under Alternatives 3, 4, 5, and 6 scavenging wolves, grizzly bears, and bald eagles would benefit in the short term from gut piles left by hunters as bison numbers were reduced.
+Under these alternatives the bison hunt would be highly managed, and the risk of any increased conflicts between hunters and grizzly bears, while already low, would be minimized as necessary during the hunt.
+In the long term benefits would be reduced because fewer animals would be harvested.

-Under Alternatives 2, 3, and 6 wolves, grizzly bears, and bald eagles would benefit in years of high elk and bison mortality, but they could be negatively affected in mild years after the elk and bison herds declined in numbers compared to Alternative 1.
-Grizzly bears could benefit from elk and bison being more distributed over the landscape and having higher winter mortality.
+Under Alternatives 2, 3, 4, and 6 wolves, grizzly bears, and bald eagles would benefit in years of increased elk and bison mortality compared to Alternative 1.
+Grizzly bears could benefit from elk and bison being more distributed over the land-scape and having higher winter mortality.